 For outside, I picked my winter motorcycle jacket.
 The bucket hat also sits tight and hence is suitable for high wind speeds.
 This look proofs that there are ways to not to look fat in a shearling.

 Well, the looks below are my typical winter business casual style.
 Here I worked with hunter green, black and white and a small pop of tan for the indoor and outdoor outfits.
 In November, we have lost already a huge amount of daylight.
 Currently, we loose nearly 10 minutes a day.
-Taking photos outside is a challenge not only when it is cold, but also when it is dark in Interio Alaska.
+Taking photos outside is a challenge not only when it is cold, but also when it is dark in Interior Alaska.

 It doesn’t happen often, but it may occur.
 Sometimes there is no snow yet at the beginning of November.
 This means you can still get away without heavy boots.
 When there is also a Chinook either from the Brooks Range or the Alaska Range pantyhose is fine.
 The weather is dry and sunny.
 The outfit below is for visiting a bar in such weather.

-This look shows a business casual fall look when stylish layering is a Must.
+This look shows a business casual look when stylish layering is a Must.
 I went with a layering top, dress, tights (over pantyhose), and a zipper front jacket.
 I used a belt for shape.
 Of course, boats were a must.

-Photos of me: G. Kramm
+Photos: G. Kramm

-© 2013-2021 Nicole Mölders | All rights reserved
+© 2013-2025 Nicole Mölders | All rights reserved

 Lovely outfits Nicole!
 I would really struggle in such a cold climate but you’re always so stylish!